markcrowley1/3D-Imaging-Sandbox/README.md

 # 3D-Imaging-Sandbox
-Experimental repo for testing 3D imaging algorithms to be used in ME project.
+Experimental repo for testing 3D imaging algorithms and other utils to be used in ME project.